lianggroup/lianggroup/README.md

 - Highly motivated and having solid mathematics and coding background
 - Passionate about life and scientific research

 We have 1-2 Ph.D. and 3-4 Master's opening each year.
-Please drop us an email (E-mail:lliang@seu.edu.cn) if you're interested in joining us.
+Please drop us an email (E-mail: lliang@seu.edu.cn) if you're interested in joining us.

 **For more information, please check out our research website:** [https://liang-seu.net/](https://liang-seu.net/)